 Another Black-owned wine label, P. Harrell Wines, come from Paula Harrell, specializing in wines made from Dry Creek Valley grapes.
 Her wines are available online for purchase, too.

 Finally, located on the Sonoma Plaza is Corner 103, which is a unique tasting experience from founder Lloyd Davis.
+Recently, Corner 103 was voted Best Tasting Room by USA Today 10Best's readers.
 Originally from New York City with a career in finance, Lloyd followed his passion for wine to Sonoma County, where he has been making award-winning wines for years.
 A seated wine tasting at Corner 103 features five award-winning Corner 103 wines.
 Reservations can be made online.

 While this represents just a few of the many great black-owned Sonoma County wineries and restaurants, there are so many other businesses.
 Here are some additional resources: